 To become happy, you don’t have to own everything.
 Having everything does not make you feel good.
 Alexander The Great once cried when he found that there was nothing left to conquer.
 He had every corner of the world.
 But he was not happy.
 What makes people happy, then?
 It’s contentment.
-It’s not a matter of how much you have, but being contented on everything you have.
+It’s not a matter of how much you have, but being contented with everything you have.

 2. The absence of worry

 In the world of haste, everything runs swiftly.
 Technological advancements make our lives faster.
 But it also makes us more anxious than ever.
 We tend to worry the unknown.
-We feel scared with no apparent reasons.
+We feel scared for no apparent reasons.
 Why?
 Because we focus so much on the negative things that might happen in the future rather than be focusing on the good things that happen to us in the present.

 Because we tend to worry about the future in a very wrong way, our present becomes worse and denser.
 We feel bad about something that has not happened yet.
 If you really want to find the real meaning of happiness, free yourself from any unreasonable worries.